Christmas Tree (Lady Gaga song): Critical reception

 The song was described as "porn-tastic" in a review for Now!
 Christmas 4 by Eye Weekly reviewer Chris Bilton, quoting the lyric "My Christmas tree is delicious".
 Bilton also called it one of few tracks on the album that make it a "worthy stocking stuffer".
 Also in a review for Now!
 Christmas 4, Charlottetown Guardian reviewer Doug Gallant called "Christmas Tree" a "dreadful offering".
 Beverley Lunney, a reviewer for Winnipeg Free Press, gave the song a negative review, commenting that listeners would be "offended" by the song's "truly unfestive metaphors" and called it one of a "sea of unbearable original tunes" on Now!
 Christmas 4.
-Darryl Sterdan of the Ottawa Sun called the song "the only reason to buy" Now!
-Christmas 4 and recommended downloading it.
 In a review of Now!
 Christmas 4, John Lucas of The Georgia Straight described the song as a "filthy electro banger" and "so blatantly about [sex] that you have to wonder how in the hell it got past the usually vigilant Now! gatekeepers", calling it the "single exception" to an otherwise bland album.
 In a review for It's Christmas Time, Chester Chronicle reviewer Polly Weeks called the song something that "will keep teenagers happy".
 In a review for Now That's What I Call Christmas!
 4, J Matthew Cobb of HiFi Magazine called "Christmas Tree" part of a "good list" of new material and described it as "naughty, but nice".